PhilipNaudus/simple_site-gh-pages/pages/qing/complete-account-of-extraordinary-mulan.md

 <a href="https://zh.wikisource.org/wiki/%E6%9C%A8%E8%98%AD%E5%A5%87%E5%A5%B3%E5%82%B3">Read the original Chinese text of <i>The Complete Account of Extraordinary Mulan.</i></a>

-This novel is also known as *Biography of Extraordinary Mulan*, *Biography of the Extraordinary Woman Mulan*, *The Story of the Wonderous Maiden Mulan*, *The Complete Story of the Wonderous Maiden Mulan*, and *The Story of the Loyal, Filial, and Heroic Mulan*.
+This novel is also known as *Biography of Extraordinary Mulan*, *Biography of the Extraordinary Woman Mulan*, *The Story of the Wondrous Maiden Mulan*, *The Complete Story of the Wondrous Maiden Mulan*, and *The Story of the Loyal, Filial, and Heroic Mulan*.

 <script type="application/ld+json">
 {